pramodoutlook/DevOps-Essentials/Lab 2.md

 ## Git and GitHub Operations.

+### Objective:
-### Summary of  the tasks we will be performing in this Lab
+List of tasks we will be performing in this Lab
 1. Initialize a local Git repository on Anchor EC2 instance.
 2. Configure Git settings like email and username.
 3. Add and commit changes to the Git repository.